jean-noumena/education/README.md

 In order to run the seed project, make sure you have the following:

 * access to our [GitHub Packages](https://github.com/noumenadigital/packages) repository
-* an environment variable called `MAVEN_REPO_USER` which is set to your GitHub account name
+* an environment variable called `GITHUB_REPO_USER` which is set to your GitHub account name
-* an environment variable called `MAVEN_REPO_PASS` which is set to a GitHub Personal Access Token with at least the `read packages` permission
+* an environment variable called `GITHUB_REPO_PASS` which is set to a GitHub Personal Access Token with at least the `read packages` permission
 * Java 17
 * Maven